 Drinking alcohol is not an effective way to alleviate mental health difficulties.

-The government advises that people should not regularly drink more than more than 14 units a week to keep health risks from alcohol low.
+The UK Chief Medical Officers' (CMO) low risk drinking guidelines advise that people should not regularly drink more than more than 14 units a week to keep health risks from alcohol low.
 If you do choose to drink, it is best to spread your drinks evenly throughout the week.

 Here are three ways you can cut back and keep your drinking under control.